-- All on-campus recruiting related activities including all internship recruiting information should be marketed through the full time student groups only.
-To market full-time opportunities to students in our evening and weekend programs who are participating in on-campus recruiting you may send details to firstname.lastname@example.org.
+- Companies may share details for campus recruiting activities, including internship recruiting information, through the full time student groups.
+To market full-time opportunities to students in our evening and weekend programs who are participating in campus recruiting, please send details to email@example.com.

 - Student groups in both the full time program and the part time program host conferences, learning and networking events where companies can get involved.
 Both student group populations also participate in student treks.
 For more information or questions, please contact your relationship manager.